-The Jelly Bean plant is currently trending.
-It’s easy to grow outdoors, but makes a really great simple to care for house plant.
-The photo above is of my plant that I’ve always grown outside, but now I’m going to bring part of it indoors.
+Jelly Bean plants are trending.
+They are easy to grow outdoors, but makes a really great simple to care for house plant.
+The photo above is a plant that I’ve always grown outside, but now I’m going to bring part of it indoors.
 The plump round leaves look like small jelly beans, hence its common name.
 The leaves turn red in the sun, which gives it a nice color contrast.
 When not in direct sunlight, the leaves remain green as seen in the photo below.

 Both photos are of the same plant.
 The first was taken on the sunny side of the plant and the second was from the side that’s in the shade most of the day.

 It enjoys hot sunny weather, so make sure to place in a sunny window, or in an apartment, a balcony will be a good place.
 Be sure to bring it inside once frost is expected.
 In the spring it produces bright yellow star shaped flowers.